hanlee4g/mybots/README.md

   <img src="https://user-images.githubusercontent.com/22042474/222037830-7cc174b0-e37e-4d12-87b2-7bfd97d48e7a.jpeg" width="400">
 </div>

 This 2D diagram represents my mutation function.
 Every generation, I mutate each parent to create a child who I then compare to the parent to see who's fitness score is better.
 There are three types of mutations.
 First, I can randomly remove a link that has exactly one connection.
 I limit this to links with exactly one connection so as to not remove links that would leave a link disconnected from the rest of the creature and to not remove the original link.
 Second, I can add a link to a random open face.
 Third, I can change the weights.
 When I run my mutate function, I always mutate the weights.
 I then do one of the three things at random: (1) remove a link, (2) add a link, or (3) do nothing.
-The sequence array in the diagram represents how easy it is for me to add links and to track which links that I can remove.
+The sequence array in the diagram represents how easy it is for me to add links and to track which links that I can remove - it is a simplified representation of the aforementioned linkConnectionArray.
 The body mutation code is below and can be found in `solution.py`.

 ```
 def Mutate(self):